 The Institute facilitates workshops on public policy issues that are strategic, complex, and long-term in nature.
 We provide core funding for the workshops but always welcome other organisations and individuals who are interested in supporting such conversations.
-Support may include offering the use of premises, catering costs, or funding travel and accommodation for speakers.
+Support may include: (i) offering the use of premises, (ii) covering catering, travel and/or accomodation costs for participants and/or (iii) covering travel and accommodation costs for speakers.

 One of the observations made by participants at the 2015 TacklingPovertyNZ workshop was that poverty in New Zealand is too complex an issue to be overcome with a blanket solution.
 Instead, solutions must be sought at a local level to acknowledge that poverty has vastly differing consequences for people in different areas of New Zealand.
 This is a daunting prospect, requiring an enormous amount of difficult and rigorous work.
 As a first step in this direction, TacklingPovertyNZ has toured the country with a series of one-day workshops specifically designed to provide a platform for local voices to address poverty.
 For more information, see the project website here.

 14 July 2016

 This workshop explored how New Zealand might better prepare government department strategy documents and discussed good practice in public strategy development as well as the day-to-day issues this presents.